tigerfarm/arduino/Altair101/Processor/ProcessorOpcodes.md

 STAX RP   00RP0010 *1       -       Store indirect through BC or DE XCHG      11101011          -       Exchange DE and HL content

-ADD S     10000SSS          ZSPCA   Add register to A ADI #     11000110 db       ZSCPA   Add immediate to A ADC S     10001SSS          ZSCPA   Add register to A with carry ACI #     11001110 db       ZSCPA   Add immediate to A with carry SUB S     10010SSS          ZSCPA   Subtract register from A SUI #     11010110 db       ZSCPA   Subtract immediate from A SBB S     10011SSS          ZSCPA   Subtract register from A with borrow SBI #     11011110 db       ZSCPA   Subtract immediate from A with borrow
+ADC S     10001SSS          ZSCPA   Add register to A with carry ACI #     11001110 db       ZSCPA   Add immediate to A with carry SUB S     10010SSS          ZSCPA   Subtract register from A SBB S     10011SSS          ZSCPA   Subtract register from A with borrow SBI #     11011110 db       ZSCPA   Subtract immediate from A with borrow